Some Interesting Observations About the Trinity, Perhaps Not So Commonly Known:

 "…[Trinitarian] theologians have discussed [the Trinity] in such a manner, that instead of rendering it intelligible to the mass of mind, looking to them for instruction, every feature of the doctrine has been shrouded in an impenetrable garb of mystery, in some cases involving direct contradiction of natural principles….Similarity of theological belief [among Trinitarian theologians], is not to be expected, yet the wide dissimilarity now prevalent, is due, in great measure, to the lack of a uniform standard of interpretation,…"

-: Robinson, Francis Smith (b.?-d.?).
+Taken from: Robinson, Francis Smith (b.?-d.?).
 First Principles of the Triune Theology, In Which St. Paul’s Great Bible Analysis: “For of Him – and Through Him – and to Him, are All Things; to Whom be Glory for Ever.
 Amen.” is Made the Standard by Which to Test Every Definition, Rule, Thought, Explanation, Illustration, and Picture.
 (Afton, Iowa: Tribune-News Publishing Company, 1877), “Conclusion,” p.
 26. BT113 .R6 / 40-022657.

 ~~~~~~~~~~~~